pepstock-org/Charba/readme.md

    * `TimeSeriesLineOptions` and `TimeSeriesBarOptions` to manage time series chart configuration.
    * `TimeSeriesLineDataset` and `TimeSeriesBarDataset` to manage time series data.
    * `TimeSeriesItem` to improve setting of the data into a time series chart
+ * GWT Material scheme can load a gradient with the sequence of colors

 ### Documentation